shopware/docs/guides/plugins/apps/platform-sh-template.md

 The registration will go through several steps.

 * authenticate the registration request
-* generate an unique secret for the shop
+* generate a unique secret for the shop
 * save the secret with the id and the url of the shop
 * send the secret to the shop with a confirmation url
 * authenticate the confirmation request
 * save the access keys for the shop

-Now the shop is registered to the app and it can start communicating with it.
+Now the shop is registered to the app, and it can start communicating with it.

 ## Communicating with the shop